aj-21/KASAP202/README.md

 Reducing the amount of characters display each turn creates a smaller subproblem, and so on, until the player is able to accurately guess their opponent’s character.

+## Our design:
+### Software:
+Our game is implemented on Greenfoot application, you can learn more about greenfoot and download the application from their website (http://www.greenfoot.org).
+### State pattern:
+- To start with, our game has 4 main greenfoot worlds, which can be seen as outermost states of the game.
+They are WelcomeScreen, ChooseCharacterScreen,GuessWho, GuessWho, and ResultScreen, all of which a player needs to go through and in the order as listed.
+- We also have GameState interface which is can be used as inner states.
+In particular, ChooseCharState, MatchingState, StartingState, GuessWhoState, and ScoreState implement GameState, and are used in StatefulWorld classes ChooseCharacterScreen and GuessWho.
+### Chain of Responsibility pattern (CoR):
+- There are two way we use to handle a press event, check for a pressing in a greenfoot Actor, and check for valid pressing coordinates via CoR.
+- We use CoR for WelcomeScreen for SkipIntro, Intro, or Quit button.
+CoR is also used in PressHandlerState as decorator for GameStates ChooseCharState and GuessWhoState, as well as in IDisplayCanvas class.
+### Decorator pattern:
+- This came up when we want to extends the ability of a GameState without desire extending related classes.
+We have two extensions for GameStateDecorator TimeState and PressHandlerState.
+- TimeState enables a GameState to exit after a period of time, and PressHandlerState is used in combination with Chain of Responsibility pattern to enables a state to detect press events.
+###

+## Server deployment:

 ## Future Development:
 1. Our project is an oppotunity for us to learn and gain more insight of Object Oriented Programming. and Design Pattern in Java.
 As a result, the project has multiple success implementation as well as many experiments.